Vyral/sam-levy/_posts/2021-09-27-destigmatizing-the-va-loan.md

 3:35—A VA buyer can be a challenge for a new agent

-4:55—I believe we’re all on the same team: buyer, buyer’s agent, lender, title rep, seller, and listing agent&nbsp;
+4:55—I believe we’re all on the same team: buyer, buyer’s agent, lender, title rep, seller, and listing agent

 6:55—The selection of the right real estate agent is extremely crucial